alexlop29/owasp-2023-api-security-sandbox/README.md

 Research any versus unknown in Typescript.

 Left off:

-- Failure in shop route after adding validation to check user file permissions in the document controller
+- Improve error handling in the shops test / controller